inscopix/inscopix-cnmfe/docs/parameter_tuning.md

 In this mode, each thread will process one patch at a time, each time grabbing the next patch to process in the queue until all patches are processed.

 ## Auto-Estimated Parameters
-Inscopix CNMFe is able to automatically estimate an appropriate value for some of the input parameters based on the specified average cell diameter.
+Inscopix-CNMFe is able to automatically estimate an appropriate value for some of the input parameters based on the specified average cell diameter.
 Specifically, the Gaussian filter size and closing kernel size are both automatically estimated using the following formula if unspecified: